ben-j-c/linux-systems-project-base/README.md

 git push
 ```
 4. Install `libbsd-dev` for `bsd/string.h`
-5. Strip out sections that are not needed from main.c

 ```
 sudo apt install libbsd-dev
 ```
-1. Run `make all` or `make debug` for release and debug images respectively
+5. Run `make all` or `make debug` for release and debug images respectively